 What are the fears?

 Fear is an emotion; it is a program to an instinct of potential danger.
-When you experience concerns, a specific area of your brain gets to activate and control your response to fears.
+When you experience concerns, your brain’s specific area gets to activate and control your response to fears.

 It can come from a multitude of events or stimuli which are deep inside you.

 Some fears take their roots since you are a child; you could have been scared of something at this stage of your life.
-The most common worries as the child are dark, being alone, separation anxiety, ghost, and monsters.
+The child’s most common worries are dark, being alone, separation anxiety, ghost, and monsters.

-Although they disappear when we grow up, they occasionally stay and develop into phobias, or fears, that interfere in your daily life.
+Although they disappear when we grow up, they occasionally stay and develop into phobias, or fears, that interfere with your daily lives.
 Their roots are deep and hard to defeat.
 They are irrational thoughts and make you believe things that block you from living your life to the fullest.

 Your fears are real to you.
 Your body warns you to don’something is not right; don’t ignore it.
 The challenge is to understand where your concerns come from, to change you throughDon’t learn to conquer them.
 Don’t let the distress in your life stop you from doing what you want.